gurul/vamsa.me/README.md

 </p>
 Vamsa is a comprehensive application designed to document your life and the lives of those who came before you.
 It provides a user-friendly platform to collect, organize, and share your family history, stories, and lineage.
 With Vamsa, preserving your family’s legacy has never been easier.

+Goal: Connect new-generation multicultural families with their heritage and inspires connection

 Features